jayumorgan/InnovativeEnergy_old/docs/getting_started.md

 ### Runtime Configuration
 On top of doing some straightforward logic via a state machine, you may want to specify some configurable data to your MachineApp at runtime.
 This is a very common facet of any MachineApp.
 For example, you may want to send up things like how many times a loop should run, or how long we should wait in our `WaitingState`, etc.

-To do this, you have access to a `MachineAppState.configuration` and `MachineAppEngine.configuration` while your state machien is active.
-This configuration is a python dictionary that is sent up by the frontend when you click the "play" button.
+To do this, you have access to a `MachineAppState::configuration` and `MachineAppEngine::configuration` while your state machine is running.
+This is a python dictionary that is sent up by the frontend when you click the "play" button.
 We will explain how this data is defined in the [Client](#client) section later on.

 ### Reacting to Inputs
 Oftentimes in a MachineApp, you'll want to do something when an input is triggered.
 For example, we might want to change our state only when an operator pushes a button.
-The MachineApp template fulfills this requirement by providing you with the `MachineAppState.registerCallback`.
-This function takes as its parameters (1) the machine motion whose topics you want to subscribe to, (2) the topic that you want to subscribe to, and (3) a callback to be invoked when we receive data on that topic.
+The MachineApp template provides you with the `MachineAppState::registerCallback` method.
+This method takes as its parameters (1) the machine motion whose topics you want to subscribe to, (2) the topic that you want to subscribe to, and (3) a callback to be invoked when we receive data on that topic.

 You can either pass the topic directly, or, alternatively, get the topic of a particular input by its registered name.
 To register an input for a particualr machine motion, you can do the following in `server/machine_app.py`:
 ```python